wp-plugins/wp-spreadplugin/readme.txt

 == Changelog ==

 = 3.7.5b =
-* Added new integrated designer shop called confomat (by spreadshirt)
+* Added new integrated designer shop called confomat (by spreadshirt).
+Choose from options between none, integrated designer shop (but shows your chosen design and marketplace designs, if you click on designs tab) and premium (if you have a premium account at spreadshirt with a designer shop activated)
 * This is a beta release!

 = 3.7.3 =